At public universities

 The dormitories may be located on campus or in town.
 Most of the spaces allocated for international students are reserved for recipients of grants from the French government.
 Many universities have also made agreements with CROUS to reserve rooms for international students participating in exchange programs or those who have received other scholarships to finance their stay in France.
 Some institutions also reserve rooms for international students enrolled in the second year of a Master’s program or in a doctoral program.
 If you fall into any of those categories, you should ask your institution or the organization that manages your grant whether reserved housing is available.

 Chances of finding a place in a CROUS building outside of these special cases are relatively slim, although you may still wish to submit a request to CROUS after you arrive, as places sometimes open up during the course of the year.
+In Paris, it will be especially difficult to find CROUS housing, while in the rest of the country, you may have a better chance!

 At grandes écoles and private institutions